vanruc/todoApp/README.md

     <newParameters/>
 </view>
 ```
-After finishing the above definition, I have a view like below:
+After finishing the above definition, we have a view like below:
 ![](doc_img_src/staffeditview3.png)

-Hmm, looks like the right part is too empty when we only have the staff image.
-So we will move the `BIO` to the right part to see how it looks.
+Hmm, looks like the right side is too empty when we only have the staff image.
+So we will move the `BIO` to the right hand side to see how it looks.

 I guess you know how to do already right?
-So after we move BIO from `Personal Info` to the right part.
+So after we move BIO from `Personal Info` to the right hand side section.
 We will have the view below:
 ![](doc_img_src/staffeditview4.png)

-We can say that we have already made a good view for Staff.
+We can say that we have already made a nice view for Staff.
 However, I also want to introduce `View Components` to you.

 So, what is `View Components`?